Capital and the Debt Trap: The Great Recession and cooperatives

 that led to over a thousand criminal convictions of key S&L insiders.
-Black insists that the 2007–2012 global economic crisis is roughly 70 times worse than the S&L crisis.
-However, in the current crisis, regulators have yet (as of late 2012) to file substantive criminal referrals in spite of substantive evidence of massive fraud by leading finance industry executives and the organizations they controlled.
+Black insists that the Great Recession was roughly 70 times worse than the S&L crisis.
+However, in the 2008 financial crisis, regulators did not file substantive criminal referrals in spite of substantive evidence of massive fraud by leading finance industry executives and the organizations they controlled.